MZanggl/mockzen/README.md

 }
 ```

-to this (wrapping dependency code in "dep"):
+to this (wrapping dependency variable in "dep"):

 ```typescript
 function getRandomFact() {